-You have just installed BlueStacks and want to know how to optimize your Android emulator?
+You just installed BlueStacks and you want to know how to optimize your Android emulator?
 To get the best possible performance, follow the guide!

 In this article, I will show you all the points you can improve.
-I'll show you how to configure the emulator to increase its performance and play with better graphics!
+I explain how to configure the emulator to increase its performance and play with better graphics!

 If you haven't installed BlueStacks yet, you can download BlueStacks here 🙂.

-Enabling Assisted Virtualization is the most important thing to do to optimize BlueStacks and get better performance.
+Enabling assisted virtualization is the most important thing you can do to optimize BlueStacks and get better performance.
 You should get a warning message if it is not enabled on your PC:

 Before going any further, check that your processor allows it with these 2 tools:

-If your processor supports virtualization, in this case, you will be able to boost the performance of your emulator !
-To do this, you must reboot your computer and at boot time, access your BIOS :
+If your processor supports virtualisation, then you can boost the performance of your emulator !
+To do this, you need to restart your computer and access your BIOS at startup:

-This may vary by PC model and brand, but the most common keys are : F2, escape or del.
+This may vary between PC models and brands, but common keys are : F2, escape or del.

-Once you are in the BIOS, you need to enable virtualization.
+Once you are in the BIOS, you need to enable virtualisation.
 Here is an example for an Asus BIOS:

-Be careful, you probably won't have this formatting for your BIOS but the principle remains the same.
-Once you have activated virtualization, just save your changes and reboot your PC.
+Note that you will probably not have this layout for your BIOS but the principle remains the same.
+Once you have enabled virtualisation, simplysave your changes and reboot your PC.

-In some cases, your antivirus may degrade the performance of your virtualization.
-The antivirus that causes the most problems to the BlueStacks emulator is Avast Antivirus because of one of its settings.
+In some cases, your antivirus software can degrade the performance of your virtualization.
+The antivirus that causes the most problems for the BlueStacks emulator is Avast Antivirus because of one of its settings.

-To disable this setting and optimize BlueStacks, go to the avast Menu (top right) and then to the Avast settings :
+To disable this setting and optimize BlueStacks, go to the avast Menu (top right) and then to Avast Settings :

-Then, in General > Troubleshooting, uncheck "Enable hardware support for virtualization".
+Then, in General > Troubleshooting, uncheck "Enable hardware support for virtualisation".

-There you go, you shouldn't have any more problems between Avast and BlueStacks!
+There you go, you should have no more problems between Avast and BlueStacks!

 3. Disable other virtualization software

-To set this up, simply disable other virtualization software in the Windows settings:
+To fix this, simply disable other virtualization software in the Windows settings:

-Then you just have to uncheck the software you are using.
-For the Windows virtualization service, uncheck Hyper-V, Virtual Machine Platform and Windows Hypervisor Platform (only 1 or 2 of the previous settings will be present depending on your Windows version).
+Next, simply uncheck the software you are using.
+For the Windows virtualisation service, uncheck Hyper-V, Virtual Machine Platform and Windows Hypervisor Platform (only 1 or 2 of the above settings will be present depending on your Windows version).

-Manufacturers put your computers on a "Normal Use" or "Power Saving" type of power supply as a general rule.
+Manufacturers usually put your computers on a "Normal Use" or "Power Save" power supply.
 To increase the performance of BlueStacks, you can switch your power supply to "High Performance".

-To do so, go to your power settings and check as below:
+To do this, go to your power settings and check the box below:

-Small trick to access these settings quickly, just click on the Windows + R key and enter powercfg.cpl.
+A quick tip to access these settings is to click on the Windows key + R and then enter powercfg.cpl.

 If you have a PC that is not powerful enough, this can cause problems for BlueStacks.
-To fix this, you can improve your PC by changing the CPU or adding RAM for example.
+To fix this, you can upgrade your PC by changing the CPU or adding more RAM for example.

-I invite you to respect at least the BlueStacks system requirements for your emulator to work properly.
+I invite you to respect at least the system requirements of BlueStacks for your emulator to work properly.

-And this is where this article ends.
-I hope that I have helped you with this optimization of BlueStacks performance and that you are now ready to play in the best possible conditions! 😄
+And that's where this article ends.
+I hope I've helped you with this BlueStacks performance optimization and that you're now ready to play in the best possible conditions! 😄

-If you really can't get BlueStacks to work properly, I invite you to try another one by choosing from our top Android emulators for PC.
+If you really can't get BlueStacks to work properly, I invite you to try another one by choosing from our top of the best Android emulators for PC.

-Feel free to check out our other mobile gaming tips. 😉
+Check out our other tips on mobile games 😉

-What are the minimum system requirements for BlueStacks to work?
+What are the minimum system requirements for BlueStacks?

 For Bluestacks 4 to work properly, the minimum system requirements are as follows: